Christmas dinner (on a budget)

 Get a group of four or more mates and buy value or frozen ingredients to bring the cost down to as little as £3 per head.

-Another option is to head over to mysupermarket.com – a grocery comparison app that will tell you where you can find each ingredient at the cheapest price (sometimes, if there’s a good deal on it can work out even cheaper than your frozen haul!).
+Another option is to use an app like mysupermarket -s a grocery comparison app that will tell you where you can find each ingredient at the cheapest price (sometimes, if there’s a good deal on it can work out even cheaper than your frozen haul!).

 A whole chicken works out cheapest pound-for-£ but can be tricky to get in a small oven, so we’ve gone for breast meat.

 If you’re veggie, add onions, frozen puff pastry and soft goat’s cheese to your list instead so you can throw together Nigel Slater’s tasty tart recipe.

 - Chicken or turkey breasts (1 per person)

 - Yorkshire puddings (ready-made frozen)

 If budget or tastes stretch to it, turn up the good tidings with a few of these festive favourites:

 - Pigs-in-blankets (that’s sausages wrapped in bacon, for anyone recoiling in horror)